Dr. Bernard McGrane

 Bernard McGrane did his undergraduate work at Fairfield University and Die Freie Universitat Berlin, and received his PhD from New York University.
 His principle fields of study have been sociology, philosophy, anthropology, and intellectual history.
 Prior to teaching at Chapman University in the sociology department, Bernard taught at a wide variety of universities: Vermont College, Norwich University, Colby College, Cuesta Community College, UCLA, Loyola Marymount, Pitzer College, and UC Irvine.
 He has studied Tibetan Buddhism under meditation master Chögyam Trungpa Rinpoche and transformative education with Landmark Education.
 Bernard is the author of Beyond Anthropology, Society and the Other; The Un-TV and the 10-MPH Car: Experiments in Personal Freedom and Everyday Life; and This Book is Not Required: An Emotional Survival Manual for Students.
 He is also featured in two educational videos: The Ad and the Id: Sex, Death and Subliminal Advertising and The Ad and the Ego: Advertising and Identity.

 Upcoming Programs by Dr. Bernard McGrane

-Now in its 24th year, Ancient Wisdom, Modern Madness, offered through the Honors Program at Chapman University, is a 10-day immersion in Shambhala Buddhist culture designed to awaken the warrior within.
-From meditation to art, kyudo (Japanese archery), and unique practices for working with energy, you will be exposed to the richness of Shambhala. $1250 is the all-inclusive […]
+Now in its 28th year, Ancient Wisdom, Modern Madness, offered through the Honors Program at Chapman University, is a 10-day immersion in Shambhala Buddhist culture designed to awaken the warrior within.
+From meditation to art, kyudo (Japanese archery), and unique practices for working with energy, you will be exposed to the richness of Shambhala. $1600 is the […]